 Vesting of Equity

-That means in order to “earn” their 2% stake, they need to fulfill on their commitment to help take you to the next level over several years’ time.
+That means in order to “earn” their 2% stake, they need to fulfill their commitment to helping take you to the next level over several years’ time.

 Are There Any Good Mentors Who Will Help For Free?

 Are there mentors who’ll simply give you advice for free?
 Absolutely.
 There are many people who’ll help you simply out of a desire to give back.
 This is especially true for folks who are retired.